Civic Education · Level 1: Authority Foundations

 The U.S. Constitution establishes federal authority and reserves remaining powers to the states under the Tenth Amendment.
 States, in turn, create and regulate municipalities.

-This cascading delegation means power flows downward through legal grants — not upward through political desire.
+This cascading delegation means power flows downward through legal grants, not upward through political pressure.

-The constitutional structure can be reviewed at the U.S. Constitution Annotated.
+The constitutional structure can be reviewed through the U.S. Constitution Annotated.

 Why This Matters